Proca stars in excited states: Introduction

 \section{Introduction}

 Exotic stars are hypothetical self-gravitating compact objects composed of different types of exotic matter.
-One particular type of exotic compact object (ECO) are the bosonic solitons, which represent stationary solutions of the Einstein field equations minimally coupled to massive, scalar or vector, complex fields.
+One particular type of exotic compact object (ECO) is the bosonic soliton, which represents stationary solutions of the Einstein field equations minimally coupled to massive scalar or vector complex fields.
 The scalar case corresponds to the usual boson stars~\cite{Kaup68,Ruffini69}, while the vector case corresponds to the so-called Proca stars~\cite{BRITO2016291}; these models are commonly referred to as bosonic stars.
-In addition to bosonic stars, there are also Dirac stars~\cite{Finster:1998ws} composed of complex spinor fields, further expanding the array of potential ECOs proposed in the literature.
-For a comparative analysis and review of these types of objects see for example~\cite{Liebling:2012fv,Herdeiro:2020jzx}.